jorruior/witte_et_al_2021/README.md

 Argument 3: STAR index to map the reads.
 Argument 4: Bowtie2 index with a list of rRNA, tRNA and mtDNA contaminants that should be removed from the Ribo-seq datasets.
 Argument 5: Class of reads. single (single-end RNA-seq), paired (paired-end RNA-seq), or ribo (single-end Ribo-seq).
 Argument 5: Required for htseq-count.
-Read orientiation: reverse or yes (forward).
+Read orientation: reverse or yes (forward).
 ```
 Required software: